google/percy-node/README.md

 npm install percy-node --save-dev
 ```

+## Feature

+Percy-node provides the feature to return Percy build results.
+To enable that feature, please reach out to the Percy team to get a token with read access.

 ## Motivation
 This package was originally created specifically to allow testing of Express AngularJS apps tested with Jasmine, Karma, and Protractor.
 However, it is written in a general enough way that it could be used in another node based testing environment.